hupe1980/scan4log4shell/README.md

 Flags:
-      --caddr string            address to catch the callbacks (eg. ip:port) --cidr string             subnet to scan (default "192.168.1.0/28") -h, --help                    help for remote
+      --caddr string            address to catch the callbacks (eg. ip:port) --cidr string             subnet to scan (default "192.168.1.0/28") --fields-file string      use custom field from file --headers-file string     use custom headers from file -h, --help                    help for remote
+      --listen                  start a listener to catch callbacks --no-redirect             do not follow redirects
+      --no-user-agent-fuzzing   exclude user-agent header from fuzzing
+      --no-wait-timeout         wait forever for callbacks
-      --listen                  start a listener to catch callbacks --no-user-agent-fuzzing   exclude user-agent header from fuzzing -p, --port stringArray        port to scan (default [8080]) --proxy string            proxy url
+      --payloads-file string    use custom payloads from file -p, --port stringArray        port to scan (default [8080]) --proxy string            proxy url
       --schema string           schema to use for requests (default "https")